Baggio–Yoshinari syndrome: Neurological manifestations

+Comparison with STARI

-Some features of BYS also resemble those found in the Southern tick-associated rash illness (STARI, also known as Masters' disease), which is found in the Southern USA.
-However, there are distinctive differences; e.g., the systemic symptoms present with BYS but not with STARI.
+Some features of BYS also resemble those found in the Southern tick-associated rash illness (STARI, also known as Master's Disease), which is found in the Southern United States.
+However, there are distinctive differences; e.g., Baggio-Yoshinari Syndrome cause systemic symptoms but STARI do not.

+Diagnosis

+The diagnosis of the syndrome is based on a combination of three major and three minor parameters.
+The diagnosis should be made if a patient meets the criteria for three major parameters or two major and two minor parameters.The criteria follows below: